gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   you to do source level debugging using the generated code which is sometimes useful for complex code, for example to find out exactly which part of a complex construction raised an exception.
-This switch also suppress generation of cross-reference information (see *-gnatx*) since otherwise the cross-reference information would refer to the :file:`.dg` file, which would cause confusion since this is not the original source file.
+This switch also suppresses generation of cross-reference information (see *-gnatx*) since otherwise the cross-reference information would refer to the :file:`.dg` file, which would cause confusion since this is not the original source file.